A Mother’s Childhood

-My children, at 7 and almost 6, are currently living their childhood while I can only remember bits and pieces of mine.
+My children, at 7 and almost 6, are currently living their childhood while I live vicariously through them, remembering bits and pieces here and there.
 I liken the memories of my childhood to Polaroids; my individual moments captioned with an all encompassing statement of events.
-The in-betweens and details now lost to the dark and dusty recesses of a time long ago.
+The in between and the details now lost to the dark and dusty recesses of a time long ago.

-While I watch my daughters play, I find myself wondering about what they will remember from their childhood, how their individual experiences might shape their minds and their futures.
-I worry about how my faults might influence them and how my insecurities might be interpreted and internalized.
+While I watch my daughters play, I find myself wondering what they will remember from their childhood, how their individual experiences might shape their minds and their futures.
+I worry about how my faults might influence them and how my insecurities might be interpreted and internalized within them.
 I wonder how my childhood shaped me, how it informed my adolescent and adult years.
-How it has informed the relationships that I have built and how it has informed me about myself.
+How it has informed the relationships that I have built with others and myself.

-I think about how childhood frames one’s life, how the first five years of life are critical to our development and growth and at the core of forming our relationship and our behavioural patterns.
+I think about how childhood frames one’s life, how the first five years of life are critical to our development and growth.
+How the first five years are at the core of forming our relationship and our behavioral patterns.
 The childhood that we individually experience shapes us, it is the information we carry with us into adulthood.
 Childhood teaches us what we need to know about our immediate world; what to expect and from whom.
-No matter what one may experience, it is that experience that ultimately navigates our experience within our own unique world.
+No matter what one may experience, it is that experience that ultimately navigates our experience within our own unique adult world.

 There was a time when my innocence and contentment prevailed.
-The time before my self esteem and confidence tanked, before the self loathing, before I realized how all of this was affecting the progression of my life.
+A time before my self esteem and confidence tanked, before the self loathing, before I realized how all of this was affecting the progression of my life.
 In therapy, the work I tackled with my inner child broke my heart as I acknowledge the sadness my younger self endured.
-Part of my work includes talking with my younger self and writing her letters.
+Part of my work with my inner child includes talking with my younger self and writing her letters.
 I’ve introduced myself as the woman she became, 30 some odd years later.
 I’ve listened and attempted to understand her needs.
 I’ve pondered how I can best meet those needs and how I will honour those within my 40-something self.
 I’ve apologized for abandoning her.
 She forgave me.
 Yet, still, I need to heal her to heal me.
 I have been working on my anxiety for a few years now.
-What I have learned is that the experiences I remember from childhood have directly influenced the way in which I operate, most notably (to me) how I operate within relationships, be those romantic or platonic.
-This is the information I must move forward with.

 Becoming a mother let me know that I had arrived!
 It became clear that my purpose in life was to raise my girls with a sense of security, stability and never-ending love and to learn how to mother myself, all the while sending vibes of unconditional love out into the universe.
 A mother provides a soft and safe place to fall while encouraging and lifting up her children to realize their potential and their unique brilliance.
 I need to be that, for all of us.